 Nestle faces new coffee rival as Vietnam targets instant market

-[HO CHI MINH CITY] After quietly supplying coffee addicts their daily fix for decades, Vietnam is preparing to take on Nestle SA and its Asian rivals to reach them faster.
+AFTER quietly supplying coffee addicts with their daily fix for decades, Vietnam is preparing to take on Nestle SA and its Asian rivals to reach them faster.

 Instead of selling raw robusta beans to foreign companies for turning into instant coffee, Vietnam's biggest supplier is preparing to offer its own soluble powder in early 2020.
 The shift is aimed at reaping more profit from Asia's burgeoning demand for the quick-brewed beverage and to buffer the impact of large swings in international commodity prices.